martin-lalev/FlooidLayout/README.md

 #### Chaining

-All of the above can be chained together with the only restriction being that the assignment should be at the end of the declaration:
+All of the modifiers can be chained together with the only rule being that the assignment is at the end:

 ```swift
 $0.heightAnchor == $0.widthAnchor * 0.6 --! .priority(.defaultHigh) --! .identifier("iconHeight") --> iconHeightConstraint